There’s plenty of room for veggies on the keto eating regimen.

 Radish hash browns

 Radishes are very low in carbs and can be prepared in a variety of tasty ways.
-The vegetable contains just 2 grams of net carbs per cup.
+This root vegetable contains just 2 grams of net carbs per cup.

 To make radish hash browns, shred 2 pounds of radishes, squeeze out the extra moisture they contain and then sauté the vegetable in oil over medium heat for 20 to 30 minutes.
 Combine the cooked radishes with a whisked egg, salt and pepper and form into small patties.
 Cook the patties in the hot skillet for 3 to 5 minutes on each side, until they’re solid and brown.